HomeHealth articlesvitamin cBenefits of Amla

 Introduction

+Nutritionists and practitioners of indigenous medicine highly value the wonder fruit amla (Indian gooseberry).
+This is scientifically known as Emblica Officinalis or Phyllanthus Emblica.
 Amla has been held in high esteem in indigenous medicine.
 It is acidic, diuretic, and laxative in nature.
-Amla is probably the richest source of vitamin C in fresh and dry states.
-This fruit contains a chemical substance, which prevents the oxidation of vitamins in it.
-The vitamin C in it is well conserved by preserving the fruit in solution or in the form of dry powder.
-This fruit is a rich source of pectin, thus helpful in making jams and jellies.
+Amla is the richest source of vitamin C in fresh and dry states.
+This fruit contains a chemical substance that prevents the oxidation of vitamins.
+The vitamin C in it is well conserved by preserving the fruit in solution or dry powder.
+This fruit is a rich source of pectin, making it helpful in making jams and jellies.

 Amla is a rich source of antioxidants, and it contains various phytoconstituents like: